Ash-Blanc/paper2sw/README.md

 ```

 ## Documentation
-For advanced usage, troubleshooting, and contributing, see the full documentation: https://ash-blanc.github.io/paper2sw/
+For advanced usage, troubleshooting, and contributing, see the full documentation [here](https://ash-blanc.github.io/paper2sw/)